DhruvalBhinsara1/BandhuConnect_Plus/guidelines/HACKATHON_MVP_ROADMAP.md

 ### If Real-time Breaks:
 - Fall back to polling every 10 seconds
 - Use static demo data with simulated updates
-- Focus on admin dashboard and assignment logic
+- Focus on mobile admin interface and assignment logic

 ### If Mobile Builds Fail:
 - Use Expo Go for demo
-- Focus on web version of admin dashboard
+- Focus on mobile admin interface
 - Emphasize architecture and scalability story

 ### If Location Services Fail: